dpolioudakis/tcga-multimodal-survival/README.md

 What would be fully optimal (if reprocessing from raw): start from raw counts, normalize with DESeq2/TMM size factors, apply VST, split before any statistical filtering, fit all scaling on train only.

 ### Deep Learning Hyperparameter Tuning
 Hyperparameter tuning was applied to XGBoost but not the deep learning models.
-With n=203 training samples, the primary constraint is sample size — not architecture or regularization choices.
-A grid search over dropout rates, learning rates, or embedding dimensions would not address the fundamental parameter-to-sample ratio problem, and would be prohibitively slow to run on a local machine.
+With n=203 training samples, the primary constraint is sample size rather than architecture or regularization choices.
+A grid search over dropout rates, learning rates, or embedding dimensions would not address the fundamental parameter-to-sample ratio problem.
 The deep learning models are included as architectural demonstrations of multimodal fusion, not as optimized production models.

 ### Model Comparison Design

-Each model in the results table represents a step up in complexity:
+Each model represents a step up in complexity:

-- **Clinical LR**: interpretable baseline using well-established clinical risk factors
+- **Clinical LR:** interpretable baseline using well-established clinical risk factors
-- **RNA LR**: tests whether gene expression adds signal beyond clinical features
+- **RNA LR:** tests whether gene expression adds signal beyond clinical features
-- **XGBoost (concat)**: nonlinear model on combined modalities
+- **XGBoost (concat):** nonlinear model on combined modalities
-- **Deep concat MLP**: learned representations via neural encoders
+- **Deep concat MLP:** learned representations via neural encoders
-- **Attention fusion**: per-patient modality weighting via learned attention
+- **Attention fusion:** per-patient modality weighting via learned attention

 This is a model comparison rather than a strict ablation.
 Each step changes multiple things at once (architecture, training procedure, feature set), so individual contributions cannot be cleanly isolated.
 The progression is designed to answer a practical question: at what point does added complexity stop paying off?

 ### Leakage Controls
-- Train/val/test split is created once and saved; all preprocessing parameters are fit on the train partition only.
+- Train/val/test split is created once and saved; all preprocessing parameters are fit on the train partition only
-- Clinical imputation medians, OHE categories, and RNA scaling parameters are derived from training data and applied unchanged to val and test.
+- Clinical imputation medians, OHE categories, and RNA scaling parameters are derived from training data and applied unchanged to val and test
-- Target leakage columns (`vital_status`, `treatment_or_therapy`) are explicitly dropped before any feature encoding.
+- Target leakage columns (`vital_status`, `treatment_or_therapy`) are explicitly dropped before any feature encoding
-- Formal leakage check in `03_preprocess_clinical.ipynb` correlates candidate features with the outcome label before finalizing the feature set.
+- Formal leakage check in `03_preprocess_clinical.ipynb` correlates candidate features with the outcome label before finalizing the feature set

+---

+## Limitations and Future Work

+- **Sample size:** n=203 training samples is the primary bottleneck.
+Deep learning models require larger cohorts to outperform regularized linear models.
+- **Attention weight collapse:** the attention fusion model's softmax saturates to near-exact 0/1 weights due to a scale mismatch between modalities (raw clinical scores mean −69 vs RNA mean +2), effectively forcing single-modality predictions.
+Modality-specific normalization before the attention layer would address this.
+- **RNA preprocessing:** TPM values are taken from TCGA's preprocessed output rather than recomputed from raw counts.
+Starting from raw reads with DESeq2/VST normalization would be more rigorous.
+- **Censoring:** patients censored before 5 years are excluded rather than modeled.
+A Cox proportional hazards model would make full use of censored observations.
+- **Single cohort:** all results are from TCGA BRCA.
+Generalization to other cohorts or cancer types is untested.